 What is Aging in Place?

-Is Aging in Place the Best Option?
+Is Aging in Place Right for You?

 Is aging in place the best decision for you or your loved one?
 It all depends on your situation.
 Sudberry says one of the major factors in making this decision is finances and how well people have prepared.
 Unfortunately, not everyone can afford to age in place.
-“Very few [seniors] can afford to age in place with their own resources that they have accumulated,” she says.
+“Very few [older adults] can afford to age in place with their own resources that they have accumulated,” she says.

-Common Concerns About Aging in Place
+The Benefits of Aging in Place

 Declining mobility is a huge concern for people as they age.
 The risk of falling greatly increases as you age—in fact, Sudberry notes that falls are the number one cause of death for older adults.
-So, if you’re living in a private residence you want to make sure you’re set up for success as much as possible.
+If you’re living in a private residence, make sure you’re set up for success as much as possible.
 For some, that simply means rearranging and/or decluttering a home to make walkways more wide and clear.
 This is important for any older adult, but it’s of particular importance for those who use mobility aids like canes, wheelchairs, walkers, or rollators.